f5devcentral/f5-agility-labs-waf/docs/waf-petstore/module1-petstorereview/Module1-lab1-uprotected-api.rst

-Lab 1 - Uprotected API
+Lab 1 - Unprotected API
 ==========================================

 **Narrative** PetStore has exposed their web application API via an HTTPS virtual server.
 We will demonstrate some of the vulnerabilities of leaving these endpoints unprotected.